-The Institute of the Black World is located near the I.T.C. campus and offers some course work relevant to studies in Church and Society.
+The Institute of the Black World, an element of the Martin Luther King, Jr. Memorial Center, is located near the I.T.C. campus and offers some course work relevant to studies in Church and Society.
 At the beginning of each semester, Field IV personnel will review the Institute's current curriculum and recommend to the I.T.C.
 Faculty that students be given full credit in Field IV for any appropriate courses taken at the Institute of the Black World.

-FIELD V. MINISTRIES OF THE CHURCH (MIN)

-A. Homiletics, Worship, and Christian Art
+FIELD V. MINISTRIES OF THE CHURCH (MIN) A. Homiletics, Worship and Christian Art